 Things to Know When Owning a Malti Pug:

 Owning a Malti Pug can be very rewarding thanks to their loving and playful nature.
 However, before buying one, you should consider the following factors to determine whether this is the right breed for you and your circumstances.

 The Malti Pug is one of the smaller toy breeds and, as such, has very small food requirements.
-You will likely only need to feed your dog one cup of good quality food every day.
-In fact, because of the Pug’s propensity for obesity and his love of eating, you will need to take care that you do not overfeed this breed.
-Obesity is a major problem for dogs, and especially because he will not want to go on long walks to help walk off the calories.
+You will likely only need to feed your dog 1 cup of good-quality food every day.
+In fact, because of the Pug’s propensity for obesity and their love of eating, you will need to take care that you do not overfeed this breed.
+Obesity is a major problem for dogs, and especially because they will not want to go on long walks to help walk off the calories.

 The Malti Pug is an energetic and lively little dog that loves to play.
 Despite this temperament, though, they do not have high energy requirements at all, which is one of the reasons that they are so good for apartment living and why they are so popular with older owners looking for a companion.
 They will be content with one or two short walks a day and will be happy if you augment these walks with some active playtime during the day.
 With that said, the Maltese does do well in agility and training classes, and you might find that your new puppy enjoys these kinds of activities as well.

 The Maltese and the Pug love their owners and enjoy performing for them.
 But they do have a bit of a stubborn streak, so they will only really do what you want if this happens to align with what they want.

 With that said, a consistent trainer that is heavy on positive training methods can enjoy very good results with this breed.